spencertipping/bashrc-tmux/README.md

 # Auto-`tmux` for SSH logins
-A solution to the classic problem: you SSH somewhere, start something, and you forgot to run it inside `screen` or `tmux` and need to leave.
+A solution to the classic problem: you SSH somewhere, start something, and you forgot to run it inside `screen` or `tmux` and need to leave (**protip:**
+`reptyr` can save your day in a pinch).
 This script solves that for you, re-attaching to your session if you later SSH in from someplace else.
 To use, make the top of your `.bashrc` look like this:

 ```sh
 [ -z "$PS1" ] && return                 # this still comes first